Best Resume Formats: A Guide for 2023

 Cons

-- Recruiters may assume you’re hiding something based on your employment history.
+- Recruiters may assume you’re hiding something based on your employment experience.

 - Not ideal for (ATS) applicant tracking software.